 The Growing Role of Ethics in AI Development

-In some strange paradox, today’s ethics deals with arguably the world, and societies most important questions, which, nevertheless are accepted to never reach a conclusion.
-Ethical dilemmas are essentially there to provide a moral dialogue that will thus indirectly influence law and societal values.
+In some strange paradox, today’s ethics deals with arguably, societies most important questions, which, nevertheless are accepted to never reach a conclusion.
+Ethical dilemmas are essentially there to provide a moral dialogue that will indirectly influence law and societal values.

-Although as we begin developing artificial intelligence and impregnating these artificial creations with moral compasses, we will have to make conclusive decisions as to the resolutions of different ethical dilemmas.
+Although, I believe that the role of ethics in society is going to grow exponentially as we begin developing artificial intelligence and impregnating these artificial creations with moral compasses.
+We, as a society will begin to have to make conclusive decisions as to the resolutions of different ethical dilemmas, and will have to decide which normative ethical theory is most applicable to each scenario.

-For example; the trolley problem, in which one is presented with the dilemma, that if a train is coming and 3 people are on the track, one can either let the three die, or push someone off the bridge, thus killing him and saving others.
+The trolley problem presents one with the dilemma, that if a train is coming and 3 people are on the track, one can either let the three die, or change the track, killing only 1 innocent bystander.
 While this is largely mental chess today, aimed at amusing friends at a dinner party, and challenging world class academics alike, it is largely irrelevant as one would never run into an issue such as this, and if they did they would not have time to consider the ethical consequences of different actions.
 They would simply act out of impulse.
+After hundreds of years of debate, and after countless opinions of prolific philosophers have been posited, one inevitably arrives at the somewhat disappointing conclusion, that there is no conclusion; there is no correct answer to this dilemma.
+Moreover, it is impossible to decide, in an instant, whether a group of people’s lives are more valuable than one person’s life, as there are just too many factors to take into consideration.

-Although, if this problem was to arise with a self-driving car, in which it could swerve off the road and kill one person inside, or stay on the road and kill 3 people in the way, but save the rider, then philosophers would have to arrive at a conclusive decision, and state what is the more ethically justified move.
+Although, as developments in computing power, and the growth of machine learning has proven, more and more factors (inputs) are possible to consider in a mere instant.
+With this in mind, if this problem was to arise with a self-driving car, in which it could swerve off the road and kill one person on the sidewalk or stay on the road and kill 3 people in the way, then philosophers would have to arrive at a conclusive decision, and decisively state what is the more ethically justified move.

 - Intensity — How intense is the pleasure or pain?